jedrula-raspberrycar/remoteraspberrycar/README.md

 all done, you can use nodemon instead of node to watch files and auto restart node app.
 It would also be nice to have the output in a file rather then in the void.
 However we should have some file size limit not to overload the Pi.

+running client in ember
+1. for controling the car
+  ember serve --environment production
+2. for frontend development with mirage ember serve --environment development